Pest type: Insects

 Another option is cornmeal.
 Ants are attracted to corn meal and treat it as food, but they can't actually digest it, causing them to slowly starve.
 It won't kill a colony as quickly as poison, but it's incredibly cheap, and completely safe to use in a house with pets or small children.

-Insect attacking nematodes can be used for fire ants, however, biological controls are not an effective measure for controling indoor ant populations.
+Biological controls are not an effective measure for controling indoor ant populations.

 Other least toxic options include Terro Liquid Ant Baits, which have borax as their active ingredient.
 Follow the instructions on the package, and place the baits nearby ant trails or wandering ants.
 At first, it might seem that the traps increase the population of ants, as a thick ant trail will form, but after a few days the ant population will be under control.

 Look at your product labels and try to avoid products containing those chemicals listed below:

 (A = acute health effects, C = chronic health effects, SW = surface water contaminant, GW = ground water contaminant, W = wildlife poison, B = bee poison, LT = long-range transport)

 See what other folks are saying about this, and let us know what works for you.

 Click the post above to view and comment on Facebook, or comment directly on this site below.return; 1